+Paragraph 13

+Except as described in paragraph 11 above, each Member and CNCP participating in the Trachurus murphyi fishery shall collect, verify, and provide all required data to the Executive Secretary, in accordance with CMM 02-2018 (Data Standards) and the templates available on the SPRFMO website, including an annual catch report.

+This paragraph is assessed below as part of the section on CMM 02-2018 (Data Standards).

+Paragraph 15

+Members and CNCPs participating in the Trachurus murphyi fisheries shall implement a vessel monitoring system (VMS) in accordance with CMM 06-2018 (VMS) and other relevant CMMs adopted by the Commission.

+This paragraph is assessed below as part of the section on CMM 02-2018 (Data Standards).

-Paragraph 18:
+Paragraph 18

-In order to facilitate the work of the Scientific Committee, Members and CNCPs shall provide their annual national reports, in accordance with the existing guidelines for such reports, in advance of the 2014 Scientific Committee meeting.
-Members and CNCPs shall also provide observer data for the 2014 fishing season to the Scientific Committee to the maximum extent possible.
-The reports shall be submitted to the Executive Secretary at least one month before the 2014 Scientific Committee meeting in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.
+In order to facilitate the work of the Scientific Committee, Members and CNCPs shall provide their annual national reports, in accordance with the existing guidelines for such reports, in advance of the 2018 Scientific Committee meeting.
+Members and CNCPs shall also provide observer data for the 2018 fishing season to the Scientific Committee to the maximum extent possible.
+The reports shall be submitted to the Executive Secretary at least one month before the 2018 Scientific Committee meeting in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.

-Table 5: Assessment of compliance with CMM 2.01 (Data Standards; 2014) Paragraph 18 and any potential compliance issues